openfl/OpenFLDevelopersGuide/storing-local-data/README.md

 You can store simple objects such as Arrays or Strings in a SharedObject’s data property.

-The following example is an ActionScript class that defines methods that control the interaction with the shared object.
+The following example is an Haxe class that defines methods that control the interaction with the shared object.
 These methods let the user add and remove objects from the shared object.
 This class stores an ArrayCollection that contains simple objects.

 package {